yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 ## enter im.py.
 Alternatively, you can rename the file and run it."

+# If you get blocked in Chrome, click on the settings button near the user profile icon, then click the plus mark to add another profile.
+Use that profile to run your Python code.

 👉Note:-

 👉If you have the latest version of Selenium, the code may not run